nithish467/Linux-IPC-Shared-memory/README.md

 ### Step 2:

-Write the C Program using Linux Process API - Shared Memory.
+Write the C Program using Linux Process API - Shared Memory

 ### Step 3:

 Execute the C Program for the desired output.

-## PROGRAM:
+# PROGRAM:

-### Write a C program that illustrates two processes communicating using shared memory.
+## Write a C program that illustrates two processes communicating using shared memory.

 ```
 //shmry1.c